vermanikki455/AI_BicepCurlCounter/README.md

 # AI_BicepCurlCounter
-This Bicep Curl Counter Project is based on AI based pose estimation.
+This Bicep Curl Counter Project is based on AI based pose estimation using MediaPipe, OpenCV and Python.
 It's like your real time personal trainer on phone for correct bicep curl movement.